 There’s lots of amazing imagery and information about the Mandelbulb here.

 These are experimental renders of the Mandelbulb using Tom Beddard’s fantastic Pixel Bender script.
 He has implemented Phong lighting, raytraced shadows, camera translation and ambient occlusion in his script.
-They were all rendered at full HD but have been scaled down to 720p for web presentation purposes.
-At full HD, the detail is gorgeous.
+Below is a more detailed analysis of the Mandelbulb and its details found at different levels, using various settings.

 Created by Richard Rosenman